D2ans0/FlynnyViz/README.md

 - -T, --title        Allows you to change the name of the window (limited to ASCII)
 - -s, --scale        Changes images scale in percentages
 - -F, --fps_cap      Changes the default framerate cap
-- --mask             Applies a grayscale mask to mask out areas (white - masked, black - unmasked)
+- --mask             Applies a grayscale mask to mask out areas (black - masked, white - unmasked)

 Smoothing
-- -L, --list-devices  Lists audio devices (device selection is not yet implemented)
-- -D, --dampening
+- -D, --dampening     Scales the captured audio values in an inverse manner (higher dampening = lower values)
-- -t, --timing        Takes one capture every Nth frame and every N*2th frame to mix together
+- --smoothing        Takes one capture every Nth frame and every N*2th frame to mix together
 - -x1, --weightx1     Weight of Nth frame
 - -x2, --weightx2     Weight of N*2 frame